 Something new, the 618T-2 page A work in progress.

-This web's a collection Books, Schematics, useful info. supplied by various 618T users,
+This web's a collection of Books, Schematics, useful info, supplied by various 618T users,

 When I was building my 618 system I had to search here & there to find information.
 Somewhat frustrating at times, So I've tried to bring it all together in one place. once I started then many of you send more documents.